rvshettigar/mishare/README.md

+#Mishare

-A command line interface for Amazon S3 using Ruby and the AWS SDK for Ruby.
+Mishare (pronounced my-share) is a command line interface for Amazon S3, Cloudapp and Imgur using Ruby and the AWS SDK for Ruby.

-You need xclip,ruby and gems instaled to use this.
+You need xclip, ruby and gems instaled to use this.

 ##Installation